What is deprescribing?

 central alpha-blockers, corticosteroids, H2 receptor antagonists, PPIs.

-*** For more specifics on tapering, please visit deprescribing.org ***
+*** For more specifics on tapering, visit this website for resources ***

 PPI’s (Proton Pump Inhibitors):